Medium Build uses music to create the community he was always searching for

 “So I’m trying to get to a level of peace now that I think I haven’t been able to find the past couple years as I’ve been trying to grind it out and get to the next hurdle.
 All this shit will go away.
 I’ll be 70 years old one day and no one will care.
 I want to enjoy this shit.
 I need to get out of my head and just be present.”

 Medium Build is currently supporting Holly Humberstone on her UK and EU tour through March 16.
-Head here for tickets and further information
+Head here for tickets and further information.
+His new album ‘Country’ will be released on April 5 via Slowly / Island Records UK.